-- Can you break down longer and more detailed replies into separate pieces?
-Then you can make sure the customer is understanding everything as you go.
+Can you break down longer and more detailed replies into separate pieces?
+This lets you make sure the customer is understanding everything as you go.

-- How and when do we transition a chat into an email or phone call?
+How and when will you transition a chat into an email or phone call?
 Sometimes chat is not a good option for resolving complex or technical issues.

 Consider sending your team out onto the web and have them start a few chats with different business.
 They’ll soon learn what makes for a great chat experience and what approaches are best avoided.

 6. Do watch, learn, and tweak

 How many simultaneous chats can your team handle at high quality?
 What do customer satisfaction ratings look like for your chat customers, and how does that compare to your other support channels?